-- One (CPU and memory) Node board with one or two R10000 microprocessors. - A graphics BaseIO (also known as the IO6G) XIO board.
+- One (CPU and memory) Node board with one or two 64-bit microprocessors. - A graphics BaseIO (also known as the IO6G) XIO board.
 It provides digital and analog audio, serial ports, a parallel port, two keyboard and mouse connectors, and a single-ended SCSI-2 port. - A color graphics monitor, a keyboard, and a pair of speakers. - One graphics board set (pipe).
-The board set can be either the entry-level performance Onyx2 MXI, the mid-performance Onyx2Reality, or the high performance Onyx2 InfiniteReality (see Figure 1-1 and Figure 1-2). - Slots for up to four optional XIO I/O boards.
-Note that the deskside workstation does not come with any VMETM slots. - An independent system status monitor (module System Controller) that records error information during any unplanned shutdown. - Spaces for up to five half-height single-connector assembly (SCA) SCSI disk drives, plus a 5.25-inch internal drive bay with a standard CD-ROM drive installed. - A minimum of 64 MB of RAM on each system Node board installed.
+The board set can be either the Onyx2Reality, or the high performance InfiniteReality or InfiniteReality2, (see Figure 1-1). - Slots for up to four optional XIO I/O boards.
+Note that the deskside workstation does not come with any VMETM slots.
+For information on optional VME products, see the Origin2000 and Onyx2 VME Option Owner's Guide (p/n 007-3618-xxx). - An independent system status monitor (module System Controller) that records error information during any unplanned shutdown. - Spaces for up to five half-height single-connector assembly (SCA) SCSI disk drives, plus a 5.25-inch internal drive bay with a standard CD-ROM drive installed. - A minimum of 64 MB of RAM on each system Node board installed.